Open letter to Secretary of State for Health and Social Care

 You were obviously keen to bring us into the digital age, bouncing into your first Press Conference extolling the virtues of Babylon as the ‘new’ way of consulting our GP.
 But no mention of what it cost.
 That’s important when you are on a Pension.

-You are keen to get us all using Smartphones – but has anyone worked out when the cost comes out of your Pension, rather than the company expense account?
+You are keen to get us all using Smartphones – but has anyone worked out actual personal price when the cost comes out of your Pension, rather than the company expense account?

-And you want to get us all ‘online’ – but sometimes that doesn’t work.
+You want to get us all ‘online’ – but it sems that isn’t working for many.
 Can you look at your Utopian vision from our perspective?
 There are a lot of us ‘over 60s’, so perhaps it’s worth listening?.

 You gave this company a massive plug in front of TV cameras and the media, so one wondered what was the pay-off?